jlperona-teaching/ecs390-spring19/seminars/week07.md

 Instead, answer the following two questions:

 1. Have you used, or are currently using, any of the educational tools that the authors mentioned?
-2. Are there any tools that you haven't used on this list that may be useful to you as a TA in the future?
+2. Are there any tools on this list that you haven't used that may be useful to you in the future?

 Submit your responses in the [assignment for this week on Canvas](https://canvas.ucdavis.edu/courses/356010/assignments/310492).